rayhog/aviator-jekyll-template/_documentation/tql1.03.md

 position: 1.03
 type:
 description: >-
-  TQL (Technopedia Query Language) is the graph query language that you use to get data from Technopeida.
+  You use the Technopedia query language with the TQL endpoint to query data in the Technopedia database.
+TQL is the graph query language that you use to query the database.
 The graph database stores connections between nodes as first-class citizens so it doesn't have to compute relationships at query time, which makes it more efficient than a relational database.
 content_markdown: >-
   ###### Nodes are the entities in the Technopedia graph.
 They can hold any
   number of attributes, which are represented by key-value-pairs.
 Relationships provide